 Judge temporarily blocks EPA's effort to cancel $20 billion in climate grants

-- Climate United CEO Beth Bafford described the ruling as a step in the right direction for future investments in energy saving projects and American manufacturing.
+- Climate United CEO Beth Bafford described the ruling as a step in the right direction, stating they will work for a long-term solution.

 The Greenhouse Gas Windfalls Blew Hard for Solar in the Biden EPA